Josh Gordon: Kansas City Chiefs

 In July 2021, Gordon applied for reinstatement from NFL suspension and was reinstated in late September.
 On September 28, Gordon signed with the Kansas City Chiefs practice squad, and was signed to the active roster on October 5.
 In Week 14 against the Las Vegas Raiders, he caught a 1-yard touchdown in the second quarter of a 48–9 win at home, his first touchdown since Week 1 of the 2019 season.
 On December 13 (the day after the Week 14 game), he tested positive for COVID-19 and was placed on the Reserve/COVID-19 list.
 He was re-activated on December 22.
 Gordon finished the 2021 season playing in 12 games and 7 starts, catching five passes for 32 yards and a touchdown.

 On January 16, 2022, the Chiefs chose to make Gordon a healthy inactive for the Wild Card game against the Pittsburgh Steelers.
 On January 24, he was waived by the Chiefs and re-signed to the practice squad.
 He signed a reserve/future contract with the Chiefs on February 2.

 On August 30, 2022, Gordon was waived by the team as part of final roster cuts.

 Tennessee Titans

 On September 1, 2022, Gordon was signed to the Tennessee Titans practice squad.
-In Week 2, Gordon made his Titans' debut against the Buffalo Bills on Monday Night Football.
-After 2 appearances with no receptions, he was released on October 17.
+In Week 2, Gordon made his Titans' debut against the Buffalo Bills.
+After two appearances with no receptions, he was released on October 17.